 - Safri 7+

-TLSv1.3 TLS 1.3 was defined in RFC 8446 in 2018.
-TLS 1.3 is the latest TLS version.
+TLSv1.3 TLS 1.3 was defined in RFC 8446 in 2018 as the latest TLS version.
 TLS 1.3 supports the zero round trip time resumption (0-RTT) mode and allows you to establish faster connections.
 TLS 1.3 supports only key exchange algorithms of perfect forward secrecy to improve security.

 - Chrome 70+